 Reviewed August 13, 2019

-With Madame Bovary being made in 1949 and the novel obviously earlier, the progressive slant is rich and worthy of much admiration.
-The female perspective and the courage to reach for the stars and grasp life is spirited and wonderful to see, especially given the time-period.
-A mixture of romantic drama and torrid affairs are at hand during this experience and always is the character center stage.
+With Madame Bovary being made in 1949 and the novel earlier, the progressive slant is rich and worthy of much admiration.
+The female perspective and the courage to reach for the stars and grasp life are spirited and wonderful to see, especially given the period.